 Selling, General and Administrative Expenses.
 In fiscal 2002, selling, general and administrative expenses increased \$27.2 million, or 18.5%, to \$174.1 million from \$146.9 million in fiscal 2001.
 As a percentage of net sales, these expenses increased to 29.9% in fiscal 2002 from 28.3% in fiscal 2001.
 The increase relative to sales was due primarily to a special executive bonus of \$5.0 million, increased distribution costs and fees related to a strategic consulting arrangement.
-These increases were partially offset by the benefit from leveraging operating expenses against higher levels of revenue and \$1.3 million in costs incurred in connection with activities leading up to the Acquisition in fiscal 2001.
+These increases were partially offset by the benefit from our ability to grow our revenue at a faster rate than our selling, general and administrative expenses and \$1.3 million in costs incurred in connection with activities leading up to the Acquisition in fiscal 2001.

 Writedown of Long-Lived Assets/Deferred Charge Write-Off.
 In the fourth quarter of fiscal 2002, we recorded a charge of approximately \$150,000 related to a reduction in the carrying value of the land and building held for sale located in Barnesville, Georgia.
-We also expensed approximately \$923,000 of previously deferred costs related to the preparation and filing of a registration statement on Form S-1 in August 2002, to register this offering of our common stock.
+We also expensed approximately

+\$923,000 of previously deferred costs related to the preparation and filing of a registration statement on Form S-1 in August 2002, to register this offering of our common stock.